 The symptoms of a yeast infection may vary depending on the affected area (2).

 - Skin folds or navel area: Rashes and pimples are seen.
 Itching or burning sensation is felt in the skin folds.
-Clear fluid may ooze from the rashes.
+Clear fluid may ooze from the rashes if left for long.

 - Vaginal area: Itching and burning sensation of the vaginal area is a common symptom.
-Redness and yellow or white vaginal discharge could also occur during a vaginal yeast infection.
+Redness and yellow or white vaginal discharge with an offensive smell could also occur during a vaginal yeast infection.

 - Penis: Severe pain and scaling is usually seen during yeast infection of the penis.
 Redness may also be noticeable.